Table Of Contents_

 WHY WE LIKE IT: The Toro 51619 Ultra Electric Blower offers three separate modes and can be used as a blower, mulcher and vacuum.
 It’s also relatively powerful at 350 CFM per minute in blow mode so you’ll have no trouble cleaning an area.

 The Toro 51619 Ultra Electric Blower is hands down, the best all-around leaf blower on the list which is why it sits in our top spot.
 It is electric, although quite powerful at 250 miles-per-hour, and uses a cord as opposed to a battery — so you will need an extension cord if you wish to go far.
 It not only works as a blower but also as a vacuum with an aggressive suction mode and even comes bundled with the zip bag you’d need to collect debris, dirt and more.
 Variable speed control allows you to adjust the power in both modes.
 Furthermore, an additional attachment allows you to use the blower in a third configuration, as a leaf shredder.
 A metal impeller serves the mulching purpose well and drives a lot of wind power.
+Speaking of power, that’s what you need if you want to keep ice and snow at bay.
+There are lots of ways to do that, but the best long ice scraper is one of the most efficient ways to get the job done.

 Although electric, this is a heavy-duty blower and it weighs 8.5 pounds — even more with some of the attachments on.
 Those looking for a lightweight option with maximum portability need not apply.
 It’s best for anyone that absolutely wants to get the job done, and doesn’t mind putting in a little extra work to do so.
 For comparison, the Toro leaf blower exudes 350 CFM in blow mode and 410 CFM in vacuum mode.
 It’s not super strong, but it’s more than capable of doing what you need.
 It gets the job done quick, before you need to turn on the best landscape lighting.